tmnolan/Brassinosteroid-gene-regulatory-networks-at-cellular-resolution/README.md

 # Brassinosteroid gene regulatory networks at cellular resolution

-This repository contains the code to reproduce the analysis described in the preprint "Brassinosteroid gene regulatory networks at cellular resolution"
+This repository contains the code to reproduce the analysis described in [Brassinosteroid gene regulatory networks at cellular resolution]( https://doi.org/10.1101/2022.09.16.508001)

 ## Arabidopsis Root Virtual Expression eXplorer (ARVEX)